Stay one thought ahead. Get our latest insights in your inbox with ThinkSpace.

 ICE projects are located in coastal deserts with abundant sun during the day and strong wind at night, and will use renewable energy to electrolyse water and generate green fuels at the largest volume and lowest cost.
 The portfolio will enable the production of more than 10 million tons per annum of green hydrogen.
 ICE works with leading local partners to ensure maximum domestic benefits, including the development of high technology ecosystems around each hub.
 The ICE portfolio is expected to offset over 200 million tons of carbon dioxide per annum and create over 100,000 direct and indirect high-quality jobs.

 MioTech, a sustainability data and technology provider, harnesses artificial intelligence to solve carbon emission, energy, and ESG challenges.
-Its data terminal supplies global ESG datasets with a focus on Greater China and Southeast Asia for holistic portfolio and asset risk assessment.
+Its data terminal supplies global ESG datasets with a focus on Asia for holistic portfolio and asset risk assessment.
 MioTech has also developed solutions for sustainability data reporting, energy and carbon data management, and carbon emissions reduction.
 Clients can thus track and improve sustainability metrics towards improved ESG performance and net zero transition.

 GIC backed the company’s series B+ funding round in 2021, and has actively supported the company in its client expansion and product development roadmap.
 GIC has been working with MioTech to test and provide feedback on its platform, and has connected the company with our other portfolio companies to help the company expand its customer base.
 As an active, long-term investor, GIC regularly engages MioTech on issues such as its corporate structure and data security initiatives, among others, so as to create value for shareholders.